Use Case

 • Treat the linked analysis as the creative reference and the script as the execution layer you customize.

-How do I adapt briefs for different creator styles?
+How do I adapt one brief for creators with different styles?

 Other Use Cases